 Challenges of a 4 day work week:

-Wundr and Modo25 are just a couple of the Flexified companies who have already implemented a 4 day work week, alongside Flipdish who offer every other Friday off during the Summer.
-They all understand that employees need flexibility to maintain a good work-life balance and work productively.
+Wundr is just one of the Flexified companies that have already implemented a 4-day work week, alongside Flipdish, who offer every other Friday off during the Summer.
+They all understand that employees need the flexibility to maintain a good work-life balance and work productively.